 - Promote diversity goals and the inclusive vision of your organization.
 Highly visual messages on corporate screensavers and Lock Screens can passively communicate to employees at times when they are more receptive.
 Think of how powerful billboard advertising is.
 Passive yet repetitive communication channels are a superb way to change perceptions.

-- Celebrate holidays and events for underrepresented cultures and backgrounds like Black History Month, Chinese New Year and Gay Pride week.
+- Celebrate holidays and events for underrepresented cultures and backgrounds like Black History Month, Chinese New Year, and Pride Week.
 Diversity initiatives like these are a valuable way to help every employee feel represented at work.

 Plan these events using an annual planning calendar